-- 1. Direct Entry Individuals with a previously completed master's degree in marriage and family therapy (not marriage and family counseling or any other mental health discipline) may immediately begin the 69 credit PhD program. - 2.
-Evaluation Track Individuals who have previously completed a master's degree in a clinical/therapy discipline other than marriage and family therapy specifically must have their transcripts evaluated to determine if previous coursework meets some or all of the Standard Curriculum requirements (see below).
+- 1. Direct Entry Individuals with a previously completed COAMFTE accredited master's degree in marriage and family therapy may immediately begin the 69 credit PhD program. - 2.
+Evaluation Track Individuals who have previously completed a master's degree in a clinical/therapy discipline other than a COAMFTE accredited marriage and family therapy program must have their transcripts evaluated to determine if previous coursework meets some or all of the Standard Curriculum requirements (see below).
 Students in the Evaluation Track would begin their degree plan with MFT7101, MFT7102, and MFT8101 and then complete all required Standard Curriculum courses prior to taking the remaining courses in their degree plan.